Rumney, New Hampshire

 Rumney was named after Robert Marsham, 2nd Baron Romney (pronounced Rumney).
-An interesting fact which doesn't happen every day ; The town was originally granted in 1761 by Governor Benning Wentworth to settlers from Colchester and East Haddam, Connecticut.
+The town was originally granted in 1761 by Governor Benning Wentworth to settlers from Colchester and East Haddam, Connecticut.
 It was first settled in 1765; however, some grantees failed to comply with the charter, so Rumney was re-granted to another group of settlers in 1767.

 When you're in the area stop in at the Rumney Rocks Bistro where you can taste Chef Owned Homemade Recipes, enjoy Casual Dining and Friendly Atmosphere.
-Rumney Rocks Bistro is kid friendly, great for group entertaining and walk-in's are always welcomed.
+The eatery is kid friendly, great for group entertaining and walk-in's are always welcomed.

 Places to Stay in Rumney Places to Eat in Rumney Places to Live in Rumney Things to do in Rumney Schools for the Residents of Rumney